09: Azure Key Vault Integration

 - Set

-readOnly: trueon CSI volume mounts — Just like with regular Secret volumes. - Use separate Key Vaults per environment — Do not share a Key Vault between dev and production.
+readOnly: trueon CSI volume mounts — Prevent accidental writes. - Use separate Key Vaults per environment — Do not share a Key Vault between dev and production.

 - Enable Key Vault audit logging — Monitor who accesses secrets and when.